Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year CS Ph.D. student at Stanford University.
-My research interest is computer networks, distributed systems, and machine learning.
 My advisor is Kunle Olukotun.

+My research interest is broadly in computer systems and machine learning.
+In particular, I focus on addressing system challenges (e.g. performance and resource usage, security and reliability) in scaling AI models (e.g. large language models, video analytics models).
+Three selected projects:
+- Caravan (OSDI 2024, leading): Keeping specialized in-network ML models up-to-date with changing network traffic dynamics with an LLM-based data labeling agent.
+- CacheGen (SIGCOMM 2024): Compressing LLM KV cache into compact bitstreams for streaming and fast model inference serving.
+- DDS (SIGCOMM 2020): Scaling video analytics models to cheap and compute-constraint edges with server-driven streaming of salient video regions.

 Previously, I obtained my bachelor's degree from the University of Chicago, with three majors in mathematics, computer science, and statistics.
-During my undergraduate years, I was fortunate to work with Junchen Jiang and Ravi Netravali on video streaming and analytics.
+During my undergraduate years, I was fortunate to work with Junchen Jiang and Ravi Netravali on computer networking, with a focus on designing networked systems for video streaming and analytics.

 The pronunciation of my first name (Qizheng) is very close to that of "keygen" in public key encryption.
 I also go by Alex.

-Last updated: August 2024
+Last updated: September 2024

 ## You might be looking for...